-- Family Violence Department, National Council of Juvenile and Family Court Judges
+- Family Violence and Domestic Relations Department, National Council of Juvenile and Family Court Judges

-The Family Violence Department of the National Council of Juvenile and Family Court Judges (FVD) is funded by the U.S. Department of Justice’s Office on Violence Against Women to support Safe Havens: Supervised Visitation and Safe Exchange Grant Program communities in their efforts to increase their ability to assist families experiencing domestic violence, child abuse, sexual assault, stalking, and dating violence.
-The FVD provides grantee communities with training on court-related, collaborative practice issues; tailored consultation on collaborating with the courts; and access to information on best practices for court and community collaboration.
+The Family Violence and Domestic Relations Department of the National Council of Juvenile and Family Court Judges (FVDR) is funded by the U.S. Department of Justice’s Office on Violence Against Women to support supervised visitation program communities in their efforts to increase their ability to assist families experiencing domestic violence, child abuse, sexual assault, stalking, and dating violence.
+The FVDR provides communities with training on court-related, collaborative practice issues; tailored consultation on collaborating with the courts; and access to information on best practices for court and community collaboration.